ovotech/cloud-key-rotator/README.md

 verification isn't required, you can disable it using the `VerifyCircleCISuccess` boolean.

-For any GitHub key location, the whole process will be aborted if there is no `KmsKey` value set.
+For any Git key location, the whole process will be aborted if there is no `KmsKey` value set.
 Unencrypted keys should **never** be committed to a Git repository.

 ## GPG Commit Signing

-Commits to GitHub repositories are required to be GPG signed.
+Commits to Git repositories are required to be GPG signed.
 In order to achieve this, you need to provide 4 things:

-* `Username` of the GitHub user commits will be made on behalf of, set in config
+* `Username` of the Git user commits will be made on behalf of, set in config
-* `Email` address of GitHub user, set in config
+* `Email` address of Git user, set in config
 * `ArmouredKeyRing`, aka GPG private key, stored in `/etc/cloud-key-rotator/akr.asc`
 * `Passphrase` to the ArmouredKeyRing